sallyt-nhs/open-source-system-dynamics/README.md

 ### Third run - adjust graphical

 The parameter 'referrals per week' is a graphical input, and so the function to alter this requires new y-values as a minimum (it is possible to supply new x-values also.
 What does `new_xscale` do?).

+Note that the default behaviour is to interpolate between each point.
+It is not yet possible to have discrete values (in development).

 ```{r adjust-graphical}
 pathway_model$clear_last_run()